This post may contain affiliate links. Read my disclosure policy.

 3. Top the cake (staying inside the border) with toasted coarsely chopped walnuts and drizzle generously with honey.
 This cake is best when enjoyed the same day it’s made, but refrigerate the cake if not serving right away and let it sit at least 1 hour at room temp before serving to give the frosting and cake a chance to soften up.

-THE Carrot Cake Recipe
+Carrot Honey Cake Recipe

 Ingredients